oneoffcoder/books/sphinx/python-dothis/source/function-generator.rst

 Avoid materializing large collections when you only need to iterate over them.
 Use ``yield`` to generate values on demand.
 Generator functions are often more memory-efficient.

+Lazy generation also lets callers start consuming results before the full sequence exists, which can simplify streaming-style code.
+The key improvement is not just memory use but a cleaner separation between producing items and collecting them.

 Don't do this
 ^^^^^^^^^^^^^